jacnik/web_hooks/README.md

 - Add authentication/authorization
 - Instead of making RbResponse types generic it would be better if each method defined it's own result type
 - Catch specific Exceptions, not base Exception
+- Partition webhook sending to separate Background tasks/Threads
+- Figure out authentication for sending webhooks
+- Constraint on registring two webhooks for the same trigger and url
+- Page responses

 # Notes